zvevqx/indexR/README.md

 # indexR
 php script for easy file indexing

-juste drop indexr.php and icons/ folder in your archive folder edit indexr.php and set url for your folder / and description
+juste drop indexr.php , style.css and icons/ folder in your archive folder edit indexr.php and set url for your folder / and description

 go to /yoururl/foldeeyouchoosetoputscript/indexr.php